samsuh/trello-clone/README.md

 ## Personal notes on my progress on this project

+Jan 22, 2024
+Use zod to validate form input types.

 Jan 21, 2024
 Install zod.
 Separate out concerns moving the db create fx to its own file inside "actions" folder.